Corvoloso/Corvoloso/README.md

 Technology, being in games or apps i've used growing up worked as relief valve, not just it but as a true way to live by, being a companion in my worst and best moments. but also as a way to grow, that is how i see technology, ways to grow as a person.
 Having that in mind i wish to drop a little of myself in every work i do as a developer, and as a developer solve problems of people.

-Some of my deepest interests includes Dark Souls and its lore, RPG and building my own campaign setting on my free time and more recently i took a liking to walks.
+Some of my deepest interests includes Crows(my favorite animals), Dark Souls and its lore, RPG and building my own campaign setting on my free time and more recently i took a liking to walks.

 "Time to code and change lives"